 I cut and fit the boards to the frame, stained them and allowed them to dry.
 When they were dry, I installed them into the door frame so I could begin installing the sliding door kit.
 To install the door slider floor guide, I had to think fast.
 I couldn’t screw in the wood because it is some kind of laminate floor on top of concrete.
 Instead, I used Power Grab Construction Adhesive and glued it down.
 There is a board within the door frame on the floor, and then in front of the door, I put another board.
 This is necessary because there has to be wood to screw in the floor guides for the doors.
 I made that piece the full width of the wall in that space.

-Installing the hardware on my Sliding Pallet Doors – you may have to modify the kit to your door frame
+Installing the hardware on my Sliding Pallet Doors – part 1:

 Installing the hardware on my Sliding Pallet Doors – part 2: